-The authority with competence over merger control in Montenegro is the Agency for the Protection of Competition [Agencija za zaštitu konkurencije] ("Agency"), operational as of 2008, competent to enforce antitrust and merger control rules.
+The authority with competence over merger control in Montenegro is the Agency for the Protection of Competition [Agencija za zaštitu konkurencije] ("Agency").
+The Agency has been operational since 2008 and is competent to enforce antitrust and merger control rules.
 The website of the Agency is accessible at www.azzk.me.
-Pursuant to publicly available information, the Agency reviewed 35 merger notifications in 2015, out of which 32 were approved unconditionally and three subject to certain conditions.
+Pursuant to publicly available information, the Agency reviewed 29 merger notifications in 2016, 27 of which were approved unconditionally, one conditionally, whilst one procedure was discontinued.
 Merger control decisions can be challenged before the Administrative Court of Montenegro [Upravni sud] ("Administrative Court").